Two storms leave 50 million under winter alert as travelers return from Thanksgiving

-As Thanksgiving travelers return home Sunday, two powerful storms on each side of the country have left about 50 million under some kind of winter weather alert.
+As Thanksgiving travelers return home Sunday, two powerful storms on each side of the country have left more than 50 million under some kind of winter weather alert.

 Airlines have delayed flights across the country on what is expected to be the busiest travel day in the US.
 American, Delta and other airlines issued travel waivers for those who want to cancel or change their plans.

-Blizzard-like conditions will finish off the holiday weekend in the Great Lakes region, the weather service said, while up to 12 inches of snow may cover parts of the Dakotas to Michigan, it said.
+Blizzard-like conditions will finish off the holiday weekend in the Great Lakes region, the weather service said, while up to 12 inches of snow may cover parts of the country spanning from the Dakotas to Michigan, it said.

 By Tuesday, parts of the Northeast will see up to a foot of snow, the service said.
-New York will see up to 2 inches of snowfall each hour on Sunday and Monday, it said, making for dangerous roads as the snow piles on.
+New York will see up to 2 inches of snowfall an hour Sunday and Monday, it said, making for dangerous roads as the snow piles up.
 Downed trees and power lines are also possible.

+Heavy rain will hit New York City on Sunday evening before transitioning to a snowy mix by morning, and the city can expect 3 to 5 inches of snow by Monday's end, forecasters say.
+Gov. Andrew Cuomo has placed the National Guard on standby, he said.

 Rain and wind in California

-Across the country, a storm in the West Coast will continue to drench California through Monday, while parts of the state in higher elevations will see snow.

-'Some flooding is possible in parts of Northern California, especially for areas with burn scars,' the weather service said.
-'Meanwhile, the Sierra Nevada could see snow measured in feet.'

 In parts of Southern California, about 10,000 customers were in the dark, Southern California Edison said.
-The utility said the outage was storm-related, after winds and snow topped trees downed wires.
+The utility said the outage was storm-related, after winds and snow-covered trees downed wires.

-'No Wi-Fi, no electricity, so it's like we're back in the 1800s,' Fabrice Vignati who was in Crestline --- a little more than 70 miles east of Los Angeles -- told CNN affiliate KTLA.
+"No Wi-Fi, no electricity, so it's like we're back in the 1800s," Fabrice Vignati who was in Crestline --- about 70 miles east of Los Angeles -- told CNN affiliate KTLA.

-The company said it would be passing out firewood to affected residents with the help of authorities.
+The utility said it would be passing out firewood to affected residents with the help of authorities.

 The storm will linger over the state through Tuesday, the weather service said.